web-lsp/weblsp/CONTRIBUTING.md

 ## Before submitting Pull Requests (PRs)

-- **Open an issue.** Before making significant changes, open an issue to discuss the problem and potential solutions with us.
 - **Check for duplicates.** Look through existing PRs to see if your changes have already been submitted.
 - **Avoid trivial changes.** Don't submit PRs for typos, grammar, or insignificant changes, as they will be **declined** without review.
 - PRs don't need to be perfect.
 Submit your best effort, and we will gladly assist in polishing the work.